ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)

 # Latest News
+**22nd June 2020** - Ten more sets of (T3.6 based) boards will arrive from the manufacturer JLCPCB next week.
+There is over 500 people on the Tindie waiting list who will receive emails when it's back in stock, so I'm expecting them to go within a couple of hours.
+Development of T4.1 is still on-going.
+I have 16 note polyphony at a max of 40% CPU, but some odd problem with certain waveforms.
+The PCB isn't sorted yet and a prototype needs to be tested.

 **17th June 2020** - Another TSynth has been successfully built by an early buyer.
 Also some nice reviews on Tindie.

 ![](TS_JL.jpg)